a10networks/a10networks.github.io/faq/a10-gui-framework.md

 }
 ```

-## How to use Redux with the framework?
+## How do I use Redux with the framework?

 ### 1. Create action function